1986 Pacific typhoon season: Tropical Storm Owen (Emang)

 Forming as a tropical disturbance southwest of Kosrae on June 21.
 Moving west-northwest, the system gradually became better organized.
 On June 28, the disturbance had organized into a tropical depression.
 Recurving east of the Philippines and Taiwan, Owen developed into a tropical storm, reaching its maximum intensity on June 29.
 Thereafter, east-northeasterly winds aloft led to vertical wind shear which weakened Owen.
 While moving north-northeast towards southern Japan, the system devolved into a low level circulation devoid of thunderstorms, and dissipated on July 2.

 Super Typhoon Peggy (Gading)

-Typhoon Peggy, which developed on July 3 east of the Philippines, steadily strengthened to reach a peak of 130 kn super typhoon on July 7.
+Peggy, which developed on July 3 east of the Philippines, steadily strengthened to reach a peak of 130 kn super typhoon on July 7.
 As Peggy continued westward, it slowly weakened, and hit northeastern Luzon on July 9 as a 90 kn typhoon.
 A slight weakening of the subtropical ridge brought Peggy more northward, where it hit southeastern China as a 55 kn tropical storm on the July 11.
 In Hong Kong, winds gusted to 78 kn at Tate's Cairn and rainfall totals reached 449 mm at Tai Mo Shan.
 Peggy's fury resulted in 333 casualties and US$2.5 million (1986 dollars) in damage from torrential flooding.